kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 4)

+### Day 6: March 7, 2020

+**Today's Progress**: I worked on the Angular application.
+I worked on the ProductQuantity.
+I finally added to the ProductCard Component.

+**Thoughts**: Not feeling very passionate and excited about this angular project.
+I feel I need to study more to get more ideas.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/6c5233cd9d8b62a8ad871aa2e944c8d676cbef17)

+---

 ### Day 5: March 6, 2020

 **Today's Progress**: I worked on the Angular application.
 I worked on the ShoppingCart model.
 I added and fix the ShoppingCartItem.
 I'm putting off for a bit working on the service because I need more time to rethink It's such a mess and I don't want to work on it for today.